DrDanL/kcmhr-msit/README.md

-# kcmhr-msit
+# Military Service Identification Tool

-Military Service Identification Tool
+Dataset is currently undergoing final validation and will be released by April 15 2020.